sedostheatre/sedos.co.uk/input/shows/2024-blank.md

 *\[﻿BLANK]* plays at the [Bridewell Theatre](https://www.sedos.co.uk/venues/bridewell) from 24-28 September 2024.\
 \
 Performances on Thursday 26 and Friday 27 September will have Open Captioning.

+This production includes discussion of sexual assault, description of murder and filicide, child neglect, domestic violence and blood.
+Recommended for ages 16 and above.

 \[﻿BLANK] is presented by kind permission of Alice Birch.